h2oai/driverlessai-recipes/how_to_write_a_recipe/how_to_write_a_recipe.md

 3. In the next step, we tackle four more settings of a transformer.
 They are as follows:
    a.
 Output Type - What is the output type of this transformer?
    b.
-Reproducibility - Is this a reproducable feature.
+Reproducibility - Is this a reproducible transformer?
+Meaning is this transformer deterministic, and deterministic if you can set the seed?
    c.
 Model inclusion/exclusion  - Can this transformer be run on any kind of a model? - Tensorflow?
 CatBoost? etc
    4. Custom package requirements - Does this transformer require any custom packages.